visual-space/visual-editor/lib/markers/markers.md

 ```

 ## Markers Attachments
 Markers provide support for attachments by returning their pixel coordinates and dimensions for positioning in text.
 Based on this information any widget can be linked to a marker.
 Keep in mind that markers are not widgets, so a simple Overlay from Flutter wont do the trick.
 Markers are rendered as painted rectangles in a canvas on top of the text.
+Even if markers are hidden, marker attachments still work correctly.
 Therefore the only way to simulate attached widgets is by positioning them to the exact coordinates.
 This page demonstrates such a setup.
 Attachments can be used render elements such as the markers options menu or delete button.

 **How Markers Attachments Work And How To Use Them**